H3rz3n/Davinci-Resolve-Fedora-38-39-40-Fix/README.md

 > [!WARNING]
 > **This repository is now in standby.
 Very soon a will publish a more complete version with a multilanguage GUI, GPU driver cheker functions, fix of the broken zlib during installation and so more.
 Please have patience, I'm working on it every time I can.
+If you have idea for new useful functions or information about other missing/broken dependecies please let me know opening an issue.
 Thank you for reading and supporting the project.
 Lorenzo Maiuri**.